 If you don't want to use the traditional cooking method of using ghee (Indian butter), any high-heat cooking oil will do—you can use peanut oil for a nice flavor, canola oil, safflower oil or sunflower oil, or, just use generic vegetable oil.

-- 1 cup chickpea flour (also called gram flour or besan)
+1 cup chickpea flour (or gram flour, or besan)

 Gather the ingredients.

 Whisk together the chickpea flour, oil or ghee, garam masala, salt, and chili powder.
 Slowly incorporate water, adding just enough to form a thick batter.